Items Detailed items Activities

 2.14 Employee Stock Ownership Plan

-(*1) Including individuals who applied for membership at the initial establishment of employee stock ownership association but currently do not hold any ESOP shares
+(*1) Includes individuals who applied for membership at the initial establishment of the employee stock ownership association but currently do not hold any ESOP shares

 2.15 Employee performance evaluation and reward